 As the NZ seller commented, “Had we not attended [the Buyers’ Tour] we wouldn't have this opportunity.”

-The 2018 Buyers' Tour was delivered by the North Asia CAPE in partnerships with NZ Roadshow.
+The Buyers' Tours are delivered by the North Asia CAPE in partnerships with NZ Roadshow.